Skip to main content

 Beautiful case studies from unrelated companies

-At Nyman Media, we start by separating the company’s marketing problem from its marketing symptoms.
-A low pipeline number may be a positioning issue, a sales conversion issue, a channel mix issue, or a cadence issue.
-The fractional CMO’s job is to diagnose the system, set priorities, and tighten the operating rhythm so the team stops confusing activity with progress.
+We start by separating the company's marketing problem from its symptoms.
+A low pipeline number may be a positioning issue, a sales conversion issue, a channel mix issue, or a problem with how the work is sequenced.
+The fractional CMO's job is to diagnose the whole picture, set priorities, and fix the rhythm so the team stops mistaking activity for progress.

 A practical evaluation checklist: